thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_and_Knex.desc.md

 ### Read (all)

+Now that the Express server is scaffolded, let's add middleware to handle reading all the rows from the `tracks` table.

-In a `knex.js` file, type out the following code.
+Create a `knex.js` file and type the following code.

 ```javascript
 'use strict';